 It was an easy 25-minute drive from Dublin Airport in our rental car to Barberstown Castle, even in the pouring rain.
 Barberstown Castle has plenty of car parking spaces for guests and visitors on the grounds.
 Barberstown Castle was our first stop on our 3-week self-drive itinerary around Ireland.

-Now the exciting part – our first glimpse of our bedroom.
+Now the exciting part – the first glimpse of our bedroom.
 Watch our video as we open the door.

 Other facilities in the room: